Augment (Indo-European)

-The augment is a prefix used in certain Indo-European languages (Indo-Iranian, Greek, Armenian and Phrygian) to indicate past time.
-The augment is of rather late origin in Proto-Indo-European, and in the oldest daughter languages such as Vedic Sanskrit and early Greek, it is used optionally.
-The same verb forms when used without the augment carry an injunctive sense.
+The augment is an Indo-European verbal prefix used in Indo-Iranian, Greek, Phrygian, Armenian, and Albanian, to indicate past time.
+The augment might be either a Proto-Indo-European archaic feature lost elsewhere or a common innovation in those languages.
+In the oldest attested daughter languages, such as Vedic Sanskrit and early Greek, it is used optionally.
+The same verb forms when used without the augment are referred to as injunctive forms (because of one of their attested senses).